What types of Surf are there, which one is yours?

 Kite surfing

-This is a unique type of surfing that harnesses the forces of the wind by means of a traction kite, which is attached to the body of the individual by means of a harness that will be useful to move him on the board on the water, even without waves.
-All this allows different types of jumps, spins and other pirouettes to be performed in the air.
+This is a unique type of surfing that takes advantage of the forces of the wind by means of a traction kite, which is attached to the body of the individual by means of a harness that will be useful to move it on the board on the water, even without waves.
+All this allows different types of jumps, turns, as well as other pirouettes in the air.

 Paddle surf or stand up paddle